FTi130/Avatar-DigitalHumanModeling/Digital Human Modeling.md

 As modeling human musculoskeletal models require a lot of knowledge of anatomy, I did not choose to model by myself but rather chose open-source models that are already in the Opensim repository.
 The chosen models focus on the whole body, not in particular body segments, and here I found two models which are available.
 The first one was provided by Andrea Menegolo. [https://simtk.org/projects/ulb_project](https://simtk.org/projects/ulb_project).
 The second one was provided by Apoorva Rajagopal. [https://simtk.org/projects/full_body](https://simtk.org/projects/full_body) The examples in this document were carried out using models provided by Apoorva Rajagopal.

-## 3.3 Change anthropometry of the musculoskeletal model
+## 3.3 Change body proportion of the musculoskeletal model

-In Opensim, the process of modifies the anthropometry data of a model is called scaling, Scaling is typically performed by comparing experimental marker data to virtual markers placed on a model, In OpenSim, the scaling step adjusts both the mass properties, as well as the dimensions of the body segments.
+In Opensim, the process of modifies the anthropometric data of a model is called scaling, Scaling is typically performed by comparing experimental marker data to virtual markers placed on a model, In OpenSim, the scaling step adjusts both the mass properties, as well as the dimensions of the body segments.

 In order to run a scaling process, three input is required: The first is a Generic model provided by Opensim, depends on the different research purposes, the musculoskeletal structures can vary from each model, the picture here shows a model designed for gait analysis, so we can see it more focused on lower limb part.
 The second input file is the Marker files in trc suffix, it is usually several seconds of data with the subject posed in a static position.
 The last file required for scaling is the setup file for the Scale Tool, a file to teach Opensim how to compare the virtual markers to match experimental marker locations captured from the subject.
 With these three files, the anthropometry of the generic model will match the anthropometry of the particular subject.